The spasms are usually caused by serious brain disorders.

 Samples of blood, urine, and the fluid around the spinal cord (cerebrospinal fluid) may be analyzed to check for disorders that may be causing the spasms, such as metabolic disorders.
 Cerebrospinal fluid is obtained by doing a spinal tap (lumbar puncture).

-If the diagnosis is still unclear, genetic tests may be done.
+If the cause of infantile spasms is still unclear, genetic tests may be done.

 Because early control of infantile spasms is associated with a better developmental outcome, early identification and treatment of spasms are essential.

 The most effective treatment for infantile spasms is adrenocorticotropic hormone (ACTH), injected into a muscle once a day.
-A corticosteroid (such as prednisone), given by mouth, may also be effective.
+ACTH therapy is typically continued for 2 to 3 weeks and then tapered off over 6 to 9 weeks.
+A corticosteroid (such as prednisone), given by mouth, may also be effective as an alternative to ACTH.

 Sometimes epilepsy surgery is done to eliminate the cause of the spasms.
 An area of the brain may be surgically removed if seizures are caused by only that one area and that area can be removed without significantly affecting the child's ability to function.